pitastrudl/wekanwiki/Azure.md

     transparent
   }
 }

+# If you have static main website in this directory, also add it:
+example.com {
+  root /var/snap/wekan/common/ertanalytics.com
+  tls {
+      alpn http/1.1
+  }
+}
 ```
 If you have private server that should be only accessible from private IP (limited by Azure firewall settings), and need SSL, you can not use Let's Encrypt free SSL that validates public availability from multiple non-disclosed IP addresses.
 For this purpose, you can get SSL certificate.
 Here is example of SSL cert from with SSL.com .

 Join certificates together to .pem file, in order of:
 1) privatekey of example.com
-2) wildcard or one subdomain cert of example.com
+2) wildcard (or one subdomain cert) of example.com
 3) sub ca
 4) root ca
 5) trusted network ca